eranra/premiere/README.md

 * Add Random Transition to Adobe Premiere

-Use this script with AutoHotkey (https://autohotkey.com/) to automatically and randomly apply transitions between stills (or videos) in Adobe Premiere.
+Use this script with AutoHotkey (https://autohotkey.com/) to automatically and randomly apply transitions between still pictures (or videos) in Adobe Premiere.

 Instructions:
 (1)	Install AutoHotkey  (use link https://autohotkey.com/) )